ao1codes/Flowboard/README.md

 # 🗒️ ao1code's Flowboard

 A customizable productivity dashboard built with React and TypeScript.
-Includes draggable widgets like to-do lists, timers, habit and mood trackers, all within a notebook-style interface.
+Includes draggable widgets like to-do lists, timers, habit and mood trackers, in a notebook-style interface.

 ---